Best Software

 Best for: Organizations needing heavy customization of workflows and processes

-Agiloft is the most configurable CLM platform on the market.
+Agiloft is among the most configurable CLM platforms on the market.
 It provides a no-code environment where non-technical users can customize workflows, fields, approval logic, and dashboards to match virtually any contract process.
-Named a Leader in the 2025 Gartner Magic Quadrant for CLM, Agiloft is built for organizations whose contract workflows do not fit into standard templates.
+Named a Leader in the 2025 Gartner Magic Quadrant for Contract Life Cycle Management (published November 2025), Agiloft is built for organizations whose contract workflows do not fit into standard templates.

 Key Features: